Skip to navigation

 What is going to happen and when?

-We are in the early stages of the process to create the next Local Development Plan.
-There are specific steps, set out by the Scottish Government, which need to be followed.
-The whole process can take up to 4 years.
+We are now in the second phase of preparing our new Local Development and Land Use Plan.
+There are specific stages in this process, set out by the Scottish Government, which must be followed, and the full preparation of the plan can take up to four years.

-Once a full draft Local Development Plan is ready, there will be a public consultation.
-This is the main opportunity for people to feed into the Local Development Plan.
-We expect the consultation to take place in Autumn 2026.
+Once a full draft Proposed Plan is ready, it will be published for public consultation.
+This will be the main opportunity for communities, stakeholders and individuals to provide feedback on the plan.

-Following the consultation, a final draft of the Local Development Plan will be created taking on board the feedback we have gathered.
-This will go to the National Park Authority Board for final approval before it can be officially adopted as the new Local Development Plan.
+Following the consultation, a final version of the Local Development and Land Use Plan will be prepared, taking account of the feedback received.
+This will then be presented to the National Park Authority Board for approval before being formally adopted as the new Local Development and Land Use Plan.

 Back to menu